atlasacademy/fgo-docs/README.md

 [The NP gain formula](https://blogs.nrvnqsr.com/entry.php/3306-How-much-NP-do-I-get-in-combat).

 The `enemyServerMod`s in the attacking and defending formulas refer to two different variables in the enemy data: `tdRate` for attacking NP gain and `tdAttackRate` for defending NP gain.
-They are usually the same but there's no code requirement for them to be the identical.
+They are usually the same but there's no code requirement for them to be identical.

 ### How MISS and GUARD are determined